Learning breast anatomy is important for health

 Women diagnosed with breast cancer may want to begin their treatment journeys by educating themselves on the anatomy of the breast so they can better understand their disease and how it develops.

-The nipple may be the most recognizeable part of the breast.
+- Nipple: The nipple may be the most recognizeable part of the breast.
 It is in the center of the breast.
 The lobules will squeeze milk into the ducts, which then transfer it to the nipples.
-Most nipples protrude outward, but according to Health magazine’s medical editor Roshini Rajapaksa, M.D., some women have flat or inverted nipples.
+Most nipples protrude outward, but according to Health magazine’s medical editor, some women have flat or inverted nipples.
 The nipples do not have a singular hole for the milk to come out like an artificial bottle nipple.
 Rather, there are many lactiferous duct outlets in each nipple that correspond to the ducts in each breast.

 Post a comment as